 Avidly Reads is a series of short books about how culture makes us feel.
-Founded in 2012 by Sarah Blackwell and Sarah Mesle, Avidly—an online magazine supported by the Los Angeles Review of Books—specializes in short-form critical essays devoted to thinking and feeling about culture.
-Avidly Reads is an exciting new series designed to start conversations about culture featuring books that are part memoir, part cultural criticism, each bringing to life the author’s emotional relationship to a cultural artifact or experience.
-Avidly Reads invites us to explore the emotional resonances of the world in which we live.
+Founded in 2012 by Sarah Blackwood and Sarah Mesle, Avidly—an online magazine supported by the Los Angeles Review of Books—specializes in short-form critical essays devoted to thinking and feeling.
+Avidly Reads is an exciting new series featuring books that are part memoir, part cultural criticism, each bringing to life the author’s emotional relationship to a cultural artifact or experience.
+Avidly Reads invites us to explore the surprising pleasures and obstacles of everyday life.

-In Board Games, writer and critic Eric Thurm digs deep into his own experience as a gamer to explore the emotional and social rules that board games create and reveal, telling a series of stories about a pastime that is also about relationships.
+Writer and critic Eric Thurm digs deep into his own experience as a board game enthusiast to explore the emotional and social rules that games create and reveal, telling a series of stories about a pastime that is also about relationships.
 From the outdated gender roles in Life and Mystery Date to the cutthroat, capitalist priorities of Monopoly and its socialist counterpart, Class Struggle, Thurm thinks through his ongoing rivalries with his siblings and ponders the ways games both upset and enforce hierarchies and relationships—from the familial to the geopolitical.
-Like sitting down at a table for family game night, Board Games is an engaging book of twists and turns, trivia, and nostalgia.
-Founded
+Like sitting down at the table for family game night, Board Games is an engaging book of twists and turns, trivia, and nostalgia.

-Kathryn Bond Stockton’s Making Out asks: Mid-kiss, do you ever wonder who you are, who you’re kissing, and where it’s leading?
-It can feel good: supremely luscious, libidinal, friendly, but are we trying to make out something through kissing?
-For Stockton, making out is a prism through which to look at the cultural and political forces of our world: race, economics, childhood, books, movies.
+Mid-kiss, do you ever wonder who you are, who you’re kissing, and where it’s leading?
+It can feel luscious, libidinal, friendly, but are we trying to make out something through our kissing?
+For Kathryn Bond Stockton, making out is a prism through which to look at the cultural and political forces of our world: race, economics, childhood, books, movies.
 Making Out is Stockton’s memoir about a non-binary childhood before that idea existed in her world.
-We think about kissing as we accompany her to the bedroom, to the closet, to the playground, to the movies, and to solitary moments with a book, the ultimate source of escape.
+We think about kissing as we accompany Stockton to the bedroom, to the closet, to the playground, to the movies, and to solitary moments with a book, the ultimate source of pleasure.